 Wow wow wow.
 I came twice to this freshwater pool on the grounds of the Piula Methodist Theological College and here’s the deal: aim to come here early on a weekday morning.
 Why?
 With nobody around, you’ll be able to fully appreciate the absolute clarity of the water and its surprising marine life.

 Created by an ancient lava tube, the pool is fed by rainwater trickling down from the highlands, yet it’s just a few meters away from the ocean.
 Don’t forget your mask and snorkel.
 Underwater, you’ll feel like an astronaut drifting in the illusional vacuum of the invisible water.
 There will be lots of fish around you and even eels – but don’t let that scare you!
 What should scare you is an attempt to locate the inner pool, which requires swimming underground with no signs pointing the way!
-Entrance is 5T and there are shower/toilet/changing facilities.
+The entrance is 5T and there are shower/toilet/changing facilities.

 Here’s what it felt like to float in the cave pool.